-Before a catastrophe strikes and you're faced with a loss, make a home inventory - lists, pictures or a videotape of the contents of your home.
-After all, would you be able to remember all the possessions you've accumulated over the years if they were destroyed by a fire?
+Before catastrophe strikes and you're faced with a loss, make a home inventory that includes lists, pictures or a videotape of the contents of your home.
+After all, would you be able to remember all the possessions you've accumulated over the years if they were destroyed by a fire, tornado, storm or other natural disaster?
 Having an up-to-date home inventory will help you get your insurance claim settled faster, verify losses for your income tax return and help you purchase the correct amount of insurance.

 Start by making a list of your possessions, describing each item and noting where you bought it and its make and model.
 Clip to your list any sales receipts, purchase contracts, and appraisals.